hennypurwadi/Imbalanced-or-Balanced-Dataset-Composition/README.md

-## Assessing the Impact of Documenting Dataset Composition for Model Training—Whether Imbalanced or Balanced—on AI Model Transparency and Fairness, and Examining How Small Sample Sizes Can Mislead Bias Evaluation
+## Assessing the Impact of Documenting Dataset Composition—Imbalanced vs. Balanced—on AI Model Transparency and Fairness: The Role of Dataset Imbalance and Small Sample Sizes in Bias Evaluation

-### Examines Bias and Unfairness in Explainable Artificial Intelligence (XAI) Resulting from Imbalanced Training Datasets and the Misleading Impact of Small Sample Sizes
+### Examining Bias and Unfairness in Explainable Artificial Intelligence (XAI) Due to Imbalanced Training Data and Misleading Effects of Small Sample Sizes

 ### ABSTRACT